From Instagrammer to war correspondent: How Gaza crisis changed this Palestinian's life

 I don’t feel I have the time to emotionally cope with the situation.
 It’s scary to witness such intensive bombing — the sounds, the cries for help.
 I do not think I am mentally healthy because even though I am away from Gaza, I am constantly trying to follow up to know what is happening.
 Now, I don’t know if most of my friends and extended family members are alive or not because I cannot reach them.
 We have not been allowed the time to cope with, or even feel, our emotions.

 Q: A couple of weeks ago, we at Khaleej Times wrote a story on how the Palestinian diaspora is experiencing survivor’s guilt.
-Now that you are in Melbourne, are you experiencing something similar knowing that you could make it out of Gaza but your friends and family couldn’t?
+Are you experiencing something similar knowing that you could make it out of Gaza but your friends and family couldn’t?

 Of course.
 Anybody who has empathy would experience survivor’s guilt.
 What I hate about this situation is that I was put in a position where I had to choose between leaving my country or ensuring my family’s safety.
 I probably would have felt more guilty had I continued to stay in Gaza and my family would have been impacted because of my work as a journalist.